Making a Powerful Case for Positive Selfishness

 Making a case for positive selfishness sounds like a contradiction in all we have been taught about selfishness.
-But read on.
+But read on to learn more about positive selfishness!

 My History with Positive Selfishness